khoj-ai/khoj/src/interface/obsidian/README.md

   - Set Obsidian Vault to Index with Khoj.
 Defaults to all markdown files in current Vault
   - Set URL of Khoj backend
   - Set Number of Search Results to show in Search Modal
-- [X] Allow user to trigger reranking of result to improve search quality
+- [X] Allow reranking of result to improve search quality
+- [X] Allow Finding notes similar to current note being viewed